Skip to content

 Astro

-With Astro you can either generate static web pages or even SPAs. the resulting web page Astro generates, static or as SPA, is really fast when loading: http://Astro.build
+With Astro you can either generate static web pages or even SPAs.
+The resulting web page Astro generates, static or as SPA, is really fast when loading: http://Astro.build

-As you are able to generate a cool blog with astro the next big question was:
+As you are able to generate a cool blog with Astro the next big question was:

 Where and how do I host my blog?